hdShang/arxiv-daily/docs/cs-LG/2025-06-06/papers/250605826v1-learning-along-the-arrow-of-time-hyperbolic-geometry-for-backward-co.md

 ---
 layout: default
-title: Learning Along the Arrow of Time: Hyperbolic Geometry for Backward-Compatible Representation Learning
+title: "Learning Along the Arrow of Time: Hyperbolic Geometry for Backward-Compatible Representation Learning"
 ---

 # Learning Along the Arrow of Time: Hyperbolic Geometry for Backward-Compatible Representation Learning